KimNikita/image_matching/README.md

 # Image matching for UI elements

-This repo contains function that allows finding object on screen by his template image and funcion that allows finding certain amount of objects on screen by template image (demo.py) and tool for preparing test images by resizing original image in different ways (resizer.py)
+This repo contains functions thats allows finding object on screen by his template image (demo.py), script for preparing test images by resizing template image in different ways (resizer.py), and script (test.py) for comparing functions from demo.py